IntelLabs/ParallelAccelerator.jl/README.md

 the same Julia program without (significantly) modifying its source code.

-The `@acc` macro provided by ParallelAccelerator first intercepts Julia functions at macro level, and substitute the set of implicitly parallel operations that we are targeting, and point them to those supplied in the `ParallelAccelerator.API` module.
+The `@acc` macro provided by ParallelAccelerator first intercepts Julia functions at macro level, and substitutes the set of implicitly parallel operations that we are targeting, and point them to those supplied in the `ParallelAccelerator.API` module.
 It then creates a proxy function that when called with concrete arguments (and known types) will try to compile the